Jungwon-Lee/FRDiff/README.md

 ```

 #### Sampling
+To enjoy FRDiff in Stable Diffusion (SDXL), run following script.
 ```
 cd Stable-Diffusion
 python sample.py --num_steps 50 --interval 2 --prompt "a photo of an astronaut on a moon"